NTimothy/freecodecamp-Courses/2022_freecodingcamp.md

 [X] Learn Basic CSS by Building a Cafe Menu, Completed 7/20/2022

-[X] Learn CSS Colors by Building a Set of Colored Markers, 7/20/2022
+[X] Learn CSS Colors by Building a Set of Colored Markers, Completed 7/20/2022

 [ ] Learn HTML Forms by Building a Registration Form, Not started